David-OConnor/mcubes/README.md

 Based loosely on [PyMarchingCubes](https://github.com/JustusThies/PyMarchingCubes).

-For now, depends on the `graphics` library for `Mesh` and `Vertex`.
-We will remove this requirement later, for a lighter dependency tree.
+Outputs a native `Mesh`, which contains native `Vertex`s.
+In practice, you will convert these to whatever mesh struct your application uses.
+For example, [graphics::Mesh](https://docs.rs/graphics/latest/graphics/struct.Mesh.html).

-Uses [lin-alg](https://github.com/david-oconnor/lin-alg) for its `Vec3` type.
+Uses [lin-alg](https://github.com/david-oconnor/lin-alg) for its `Vec3` type; this is the library's only dependency.

 Used by the [Daedalus molecule viewer](https://github.com/David-OConnor/daedalus) to view experimentally-derived electron density from protein crystals.